-ENGLEWOOD, Colo. -- Head Coach John Fox oversaw his first practice Wednesday since returning to the team.
+ENGLEWOOD, Colo. --Head Coach John Fox oversaw his first practice Wednesday since returning to the team.

 Now that he's back after undergoing heart surgery, everything's back to normal -- right?

-“There hasn’t been a lot normal about this season by any means, I don’t think,” quarterback
+"There hasn't been a lot normal about this season by any means, I don't think," quarterback Peyton Manning said.

 Still, the Broncos have managed a 10-2 record and currently sit atop their division and the entire AFC.